jjttcc/midifilter/README.md

 * stop\_program\_change\_sample - Specifies the MIDI pitch value that (when in "override" mode) stops "program-change sample" mode.
 * continue\_program\_change\_sample - Specifies the MIDI pitch value that
-  (when in "override" mode), if program-change sampe mode has been stopped, resumes - restarts it.
+  (when in "override" mode), if program-change sample mode has been stopped, resumes - restarts it.
 * transpose\_spec - Specification of a transposition.
 See documentation below for more details.